RediSearch/RediSearch/docs/Commands.md

 ### Description

-Add a document to the index.
+Adds a document to the index.

 ### Parameters